Glossary - Ingredients

 Nutrition facts

 Matcha is rich in protein, dietary fiber, potassium, calcium, iron, zinc, beta-carotene, vitamin E, vitamin K, vitamin B12, folic acid, and vitamin C. In addition, catechin, the component that gives tea its astringency and bitterness, has antioxidant and antibacterial effects, and has been studied for its preventive effects against various lifestyle-related diseases.
-It also contains theanine and caffeine, which are useful for improving concentration and maintaining brain health.
+This tea also contains theanine and caffeine, which are useful for improving concentration and maintaining brain health.

 Storage to prevent food loss